M. A. Wazed Miah: Career

 On 1 April 1963, Miah found employment with the Pakistan Atomic Energy Commission (PAEC), initially attached to the Atomic Energy Research Center (AERC) in Karachi.
 In 1969, Miah got an associateship at the International Centre for Theoretical Physics in Italy.
 In the same year, he returned home to Pakistan and continued with the AERC.
 In Karachi, Miah was the chief scientist at the Karachi Nuclear Power Plant but had his security clearance revoked, that led to termination of his contract and his migration to Bangladesh.

-His wife, Sheikh Hasina, was with him in West Germany, where he was receiving advanced training in nuclear reactor physics, when her father, Prime Minister Sheikh Mujibur Rahman, was assassinated in 1975 along with most of his family.
-Wazed was engaged in research work at the New Delhi-based laboratory of the Atomic Energy Commission of India during 1975–1982, the period of exile of the remainder of the Mujib family after the bloody 15 August 1975 Bangladesh coup d'état.
+In 1975, he received advanced training in nuclear reactor physics in West Germany.
+His wife, Sheikh Hasina, was with him, when her father, Prime Minister Sheikh Mujibur Rahman was assassinated along with most of his family.

+From 1975–1982 Wazed worked at the New Delhi-based laboratory of the Atomic Energy Commission of India in exile with the remainder of the Mujib family after the bloody 15 August 1975 Bangladesh coup d'état.
 After his return to Bangladesh, he joined the Bangladesh Atomic Energy Commission, and retired as its chairman in 1999.

-Personal life
+Personal life and death

-Miah married Sheikh Hasina, eldest daughter of Sheikh Mujibur Rahman, the founder of Bangladesh on 17 November 1967.
+On 17 November 1967, Miah married Sheikh Hasina, eldest daughter of Sheikh Mujibur Rahman, the founder of Bangladesh.
 They have a son Sajeeb Wazed Joy and a daughter Saima Wazed Putul.

-Death

 Miah died on 9 May 2009, aged 67.
 He had for long suffered from high blood pressure, heart disease, kidney failure, diabetes, and asthma.
 He had a bypass operation a few years earlier and an angioplasty in Singapore only a few months before his death.
 He was buried at a family graveyard in his native village at Pirganj, Rangpur.

 Legacy

-One of the main science buildings of University of Rajshahi, previously named as 4th Science Building, has been renamed after him as Dr. M Wazed Miah Academic Building.
-The Information and Communications Technology building of Shahjalal University of Science and Technology is named after him.
-An academic building is also constructed in his memory in Hajee Mohammad Danesh Science and Technology University.
+One of the main science buildings of University of Rajshahi, previously named as 4th Science Building, has been renamed after him as Dr. M Wazed Miah Academic Building and the Information and Communications Technology building of Shahjalal University of Science and Technology is named after him.
+In 2016, an academic building was constructed in his memory in Hajee Mohammad Danesh Science and Technology University.